Industry insight provided by Zac Cohen, Chief Operating Officer, Trulioo

 New tools will also emerge like personal financial management platforms that aggregate spend data across users’ various banks, loyalty programs and payment platforms in order to provide insightful investment and financial advice.
 Indeed, this drive to create customer-facing applications that work without friction was highlighted earlier this year when the UK’s open banking Implementation Entity launched an official App Store to showcase the financial services apps which are currently using open banking APIs.
 It was created specifically to address the challenge of collating the work that has been done under one roof and encourage people to join the open banking movement.

 Banks and fintechs will also become savvier in the way they source and analyse data in order to gain better insight into customer activity and interactions.
 The reality is that the key to profitability still rests in the bank’s ability to fulfil a greater number of their customer’s needs (whether through the bank itself or other third parties).
-Open Banking has the potential to help banks know much more about their customers’ patterns of behavior, financial health, investment plans and goals; the challenge for these financial institutions will be in convincing their customers of the value in sharing their data.
+Open Banking has the potential to help banks know much more about their customers’ patterns of behaviour, financial health, investment plans and goals; the challenge for these financial institutions will be in convincing their customers of the value in sharing their data.

 The root of trust for consumers